dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 Crypto does not compare to Bitcoin.
 If you want to compare Bitcoin to something else, compare it to fire, [the number zero][zero], the wheel, the printing press, or electricity.
 Yes, it is that important.
-It is an [autopoietic] network that is internally stable or can\'t go bankrupt.
+It is an [autopoietic] network that is internally stable and can\'t go bankrupt.
 The antidote to the corruption of money.

 [zero]: https://bitcoin-resources.com/articles/the-number-zeroand-bitcoin/